tsonobe1/hugo-tsono/content/posts/2025/07/bootstrap5_nested_modal/index.en.md

 ## Why the current modal gets closed

-The reason Bootstrap 5 does not support nested modals lies in the internal implementation—not just UX concerns.

-Typically, modals in Bootstrap are triggered using data attributes:
+This is not about why Bootstrap 5 doesn’t support nested modals conceptually, but rather the code-level reason.
+Normally, Bootstrap 5 modals are triggered and managed using data attributes.

 ```html
 <button class="btn btn-primary"